-Commissioning and maintenance operations All those operations that the operator must preventively carry out to ensure proper operation of the device over time.
-NOTICE!
+Commissioning a nd maintenance operations Routine mainte- All those operations that the operator must preventively carry out to ensure proper operation of the device over time. nance NOTICE!
 The equipment does not require routine maintenance.
-All those operations to be carried out by the operator as required by the equipment.
+Special mainte- All those operations to be carried out by the operator as required by the equipment. nance All those operations to be carried out by the operator as required by the equipment.
+Tob 0.77

-9.2 - SPECIAL MAINTENANCE
+SPECIAL MAINTENANCE